Marie-Ehrman/HTML-CSS_Profile_Page/README.md

 ## For Exceeds:
-- Added the Experience Page
+- Added the Experience & Hobbies Page
-- Updated the border color of profile pic to pink and changed transition to 360deg
+- Updated the border color of profile pic and changed transition to 360deg
--
+- Reinvent Color Palette for pages
+- Add second background photo for experience page